 Choose a patio cover if: You want to use your outdoor space every single day regardless of weather, have outdoor furniture or appliances you want to protect, or you're in a neighborhood where rain protection is a practical necessity rather than a luxury.

 At AB Aluminum & Screens, we've installed hundreds of pergolas and patio covers across South Florida.
-Every project starts with a free in-home consultation where our team assesses your space, understands how you plan to use it, and recommends the best solution for your home, neighborhood, and budget.
+Every project starts with a free in-home consultation where our team assesses your space, understands how you plan to use it, and recommends the right solution for your home, neighborhood, and budget.

 We offer:

 Most HOA communities in Miami-Dade and Broward require approval for any outdoor structure.
 AB Aluminum & Screens has extensive experience working with HOA guidelines across South Florida's gated communities and handles the approval process as part of our service.
+Submitting the right drawings the first time keeps approvals from dragging out for weeks.

 Most pergola and patio cover projects are completed within 2 to 4 weeks from the start of installation, including the permitting process.
 Our team will provide a clear timeline during your free consultation.
+Complex designs or busy county review periods can stretch that window slightly, and we flag it early.

 📞 Call us in English: (786) 383-6066